Skip to main content

 The dropdown only shows contact types configured for your project.
 If you need a new contact type, create it in Settings > Contact Types before configuring your form.

-Step 4: Configure PDF display options
+Step 5: Configure the confirmation PDF

 • Fields that were left empty by the submitter don’t appear in the PDF